DilshanPGN/cal-fund-analyzer/README.md

 - **Bulk Data Collection**: Init command efficiently collects data for ALL available funds in one operation
 - **Interactive Fund Selection**: Automatically discovers and allows selection from all available CAL funds
 - **Smart Data Caching**: Loads existing data to avoid redundant API calls and speeds up analysis
+- **Auto Start Date Detection**: Automatically detects the earliest available date for each fund from existing CSV files
+- **Fund-Specific Defaults**: Each fund uses its own earliest date as the default start date (no more invalid date ranges)
-- **Extended Historical Data**: Default date range from 2013-01-01 to current date - 1
+- **Extended Historical Data**: Default date range from fund-specific earliest date to current date - 1
 - **Flexible Date Ranges**: Customizable start and end dates with intelligent date generation
 - **Strategic Sampling**: Collects data on 1st and 15th of each month for comprehensive trend analysis
 - **Dynamic File Naming**: Automatically generates fund-specific CSV and graph filenames